Nehal-Naeem/Nehal-Naeem/README.md

 - ⚡ Fun fact: ...
 -->

-🏫 Currently a rising senior @ Unoversity of British Columbia, Vancouver.
+🏫 Currently a rising senior @ University of British Columbia, Vancouver.

 👨‍💻 Pursuing a combined major in Business Technology Management and Computer Science.